-- unwelcome requests for sexual favors; lewd or derogatory comments or jokes; comments regarding sexual behavior or the body of another employee; sexual innuendo and other vocal activity such as cat calls or whistles; or leering and making gestures. - obscene letters, notes, invitations, photographs, cartoons, articles, or other written or pictorial materials of a sexual nature. - continuing to express sexual interest after being informed the interest is unwelcome. - retaliating or threatening retribution against an employee or student for refusing a sexual advance or reporting an incident of possible sexual harassment to the School or any government agency. - offering or providing favors or benefits such as promotions, favorable evaluations, favorable assigned duties or classes, or similar decisions, in exchange for sexual favors. - any unwanted physical touching, assault, blocking or impeding movements.
+- unwelcome requests for sexual favors; lewd or derogatory comments or jokes; comments regarding sexual behavior or the body; sexual innuendo and other vocal activity such as cat calls or whistles; or leering and making gestures. - obscene letters, notes, invitations, photographs, cartoons, articles, or other written or pictorial materials of a sexual nature. - continuing to express sexual interest after being informed the interest is unwelcome. - retaliating or threatening retribution against someone for refusing a sexual advance or reporting an incident of possible sexual harassment to the school or any government agency. - any unwanted physical touching, assault, blocking or impeding movements.